yoparky/tarkovite/README.md

-{# Tarkov Helper LLM App
+{# Tarkovite LLM App

-The **Tarkov Helper LLM App** is a community tool that uses a **Retrieval-Augmented Generation (RAG)** model with OpenAI's GPT-3.5-turbo and FAISS for vector search.
+The **Tarkovite LLM App** is a community tool that uses a **Retrieval-Augmented Generation (RAG)** model with OpenAI's GPT-3.5-turbo and FAISS for vector search.
 The app allows users to ask questions about *Escape from Tarkov* via a microphone input or text and provides accurate and helpful answers using a curated knowledge base.

 ---